jononovo/Agent213-v1-Rabbit/client/src/nodes/CONTEXT.md

    - `executor.ts`: Handles what the node does (processing logic)
    - `ui.tsx`: Controls how the node looks (visual representation)

-4. **Node Registration**: Nodes are automatically discovered and registered by the unified node registry system.
+4. **Node Registration**: Nodes are automatically discovered and registered by the node registry system, which is now split into multiple specialized modules:
+   - `nodeRegistry.ts`: Central registry that manages node definitions
+   - `nodeDiscovery.ts`: Handles scanning and discovery of nodes
+   - `nodeValidation.ts`: Validates node definitions
+   - `nodeDataUtils.ts`: Utilities for handling data between nodes

 ## Important File Locations